-This topic describes how to validate data after you complete a data migration task.
+This topic describes how to perform data verification after a data migration task is completed.

 Limitations

-Only users with the Project Owner, Project Administrator, or Data Service Administrator role can create data validation tasks.
+Only users with the project role of Project Owner, Project Admin, or Data Services Admin can create a data validation task.

 Supported source and target database types